 Dr. David Jacobs, Eugene-Springfield Youth Symphony Conductor

 ESYO is fortunate to have such an excellent conductor to lead the Eugene-Springfield Youth Symphony.
-Dr. David Jacobs is currently the Director of Orchestral Studies at the University of Oregon, conducts the UO Symphony Orchestra, Oregon Camerata and leads the graduate program in orchestral conducting.
-Dr. Jacobs served as interim YS conductor through the Spring 2016 concert set, and in the 2016-17 season, his first full season with the Youth Symphony, he presented a tremendous performance of the full Symphony No. 8 by Dvorak.
+David Jacobs is currently an Associate Professor of Conducting and the Director of Orchestral Studies at the University of Oregon where he conducts the UO Symphony Orchestra, Oregon Camerata and leads the graduate program in orchestral conducting.
+He also serves as the President for the Western Region of the College Orchestra Director’s Association.

 Dr. Jacobs began his career as an orchestral musician and has performed with many widely respected orchestras.
 He earned his Doctorate of Musical Arts at the Eastman School of Music.
 There, he was the recipient of several conducting prizes, including the prestigious Frederick Fennell Fellowship for Advanced Conducting Study and the Walter Hagen prize for excellence in conducting.
 He taught at Palm Beach Atlantic University prior to moving to Oregon, and is a frequent guest conductor with fine university orchestras throughout North America.
 He also has many years of experience working with young musicians.
 Dr. Jacobs has authored many articles on conducting and interpretation and given lectures and masterclasses to worldwide audiences.
 His areas of expertise are music semiology, Russian symphonic music, and musical hermeneutics.
 He has conducted performances with professional orchestras on three continents and is credited on three commercially available albums.
-David is married and has two children (ages 11 and 9).
-His family enjoys living on small acreage in the Mohawk Valley where he dabbles in homesteading raising chickens, bees, fruit trees and vegetables.
+During his seven years performing as an orchestral musician, Jacobs developed an appetite for conducting, and in 2007, with very little formal training, he was accepted into the conducting studio at the Eastman School of Music.
+There he worked with virtually every student ensemble and was the recipient of several student prizes, including the Frederick Fennell Fellowship and the Walter Hagen prize for excellence in conducting.
+David is married and has two children (ages 14 and 11).
+His family enjoys living on small acreage in the Mohawk Valley where they dabble in homesteading – raising chickens and organic gardening.
 We are are very glad to have them as part of the ESYO family!

 Christopher Noel, Eugene-Springfield Junior Orchestra Conductor